-The term hybrid methodology isn’t as opaque as some new ideas that have sprouted up recently in the field of project management.
+The term hybrid methodology isn’t as opaque as some new ideas that have sprouted up recently in the field of product development.
 The simple definition is that it’s a combination of two different methodologies or systems to create a new and better model.

 What Is Hybrid Methodology?

-Project management is rife with methodologies, from Waterfall to Agile to PRINCE2 to PMBOK to Lean, and the list goes on.
+Product development is rife with methodologies, from Waterfall to Agile to Lean, and the list goes on.
 They speak to the managerial interests of the profession, which is always looking for better and more efficient ways to carry a project to completion.
 New methodologies are constantly being developed to challenge the traditional models, and hybrid methodologies note that there can be synergy in combining aspects of new and traditional work methods.